 This induced fit mechanism helps to improve the solid and appropriate catalytic site, brings stability to the transition state, and brings about the change of the substrate into the product.

-In catalysis, enzyme-substrate complex formation is the bonding between the enzyme and substrate molecules for a limited amount of time.
+In catalysis, enzyme-substrate complex is the bonding between the enzyme and substrate molecules for a limited amount of time.

-When the substrate molecule comes across the enzyme it fits into the active site of the enzyme, and the two join to form the enzyme-substrate complex.
+When the substrate molecule comes across the enzyme, it fits into the active site of the enzyme, and the two join to form the enzyme-substrate complex.

-Based on the structures and properties mentioned, this complex maintains different noncovalent bonding sources; for example, hydrogen bonds, electrostatic interactions, and van der Waals interactions.
+Based on the structures and properties mentioned, this complex maintains different noncovalent bonding sources.
+For example, hydrogen bonds, electrostatic interactions, and van der Waals interactions.

 At the active site of the enzyme-substrate complex, the enzyme enables the change of the substrate into the product since the energy that is needed to complete this process is reduced.